-One type of skin reaction is an allergic contact dermatitis reaction, where skin reactions can present as red, itchy, bumpy, and persistent rash.
+One type of skin reaction is an allergic contact dermatitis reaction, where skin reactions can present as itchy red bumps on skin, and persistent rash.
 These symptoms are not contagious and will not infect anyone else.

 If you are unsure what to do, contact your doctor for advice.
 If you experience any of the following signs, contact your healthcare provider immediately, as they may be the onset of more serious symptoms.

 - Itchiness or rash that is severe and widespread

 - If your mouth, eyes, or genitals are involved